 NIGHT 4 >> HOWLERS INN / BOZEMAN, MONTANA This beautiful small inn sits on 42 acres and is ringed by mountain peaks.
 It is also a wolf sanctuary, allowing us to observe wolves in close proximity, right from some of the rooms!
 It will be an experience you won't forget.

 Arrival & Departure

-- A local Zephyr guide will be joined by another Zephyr guide when group reaches 7 participants.
+- A local Zephyr guide will be joined by another Zephyr guide if the group size dictates.

-- Wolf biologist and educator, Jon Trapp, will also join the group for two days.
+- Wolf biologist and educator, Jon Trapp, will also join the group for two days and two nights.

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.

 - All of your dinners and breakfasts are included, as well as trail lunches each day (starting with dinner on Day 1 and ending with breakfast on Day 5).
 Gratuity for these meals is also included.

 - All your transportation is included once you meet your guides on the first day.

 - Trail passes and park entrance fees are included.